PasinduJayalal/frameworks_and_languages_module/technical_report.md

 ```
 * https://github.com/PasinduJayalal/frameworks_and_languages_module/blob/7f6fc64dd8d58c6a7e75b4688bf17b3c263a814d/client/src/App.js#L1

-Modularity: The programme can be made simpler and more efficient to maintain by using components like index.jsx in different areas.Isolation: Each component manages its own task, reducing unanticipated conflicts with other components of the programme.Reusability: Components can be easily reused into other projects or even various sections of the programme.
+Modularity: The programme can be made simpler and more efficient to maintain by using components like index.jsx in different areas.
+Isolation: Each component manages its own task, reducing unanticipated conflicts with other components of the programme.
+Reusability: Components can be easily reused into other projects or even various sections of the programme.

 * https://www.codingninjas.com/studio/library/features-of-react-js
 * https://legacy.reactjs.org/docs/components-and-props.html